SFDR disclosures

 The Gresham House Commercial Real Estate Sustainable Investment Policy describes the sustainable investment commitments of the Manager1 for the Gresham House Commercial Property Fund.

-1. The Manager refers to Gresham House Asset Management Ireland Limited (Gresham House, Ireland), the Alternatives Investment Fund Manager (AIFM)
+1. The Manager refers to Gresham House Asset Management Ireland Limited (trading as Gresham House Ireland Investment Management), the Alternatives Investment Fund Manager (AIFM)

 Gresham House, Ireland Sustainable Investment Policy